A mixed Petrov-Galerkin Cosserat rod finite element formulation: Introduction

 Mixed and three-field methods do not only solve the problem of locking, they can also significantly improve computational performance.
-This has been noticed by various authors and with different applications \parencite{Magisano2017a,Magisano2017,Pfefferkorn2021,Marino2017}.
+This has been noticed by various authors and with different applications \parencite{Magisano2017a,Magisano2017,Pfefferkorn2021,Marino2017,Banovec1981}.
 From a purely numerical perspective for solving systems of nonlinear equations, \textcite{Albersmeyer2010} introduced the so-called lifted Newton method as a strategy to improve the convergence of Newton's method, when applied to nonlinear root finding problems.
 Motivated by the multiple shooting method, they highlight, that a better rate of convergence can be achieved, if intermediate variables are introduced as additional degrees of freedom, constrained to their forward computed value.
 In a mixed formulation, the independent resultant contact forces and moments take the role of these intermediate variables.
+Since the equivalence of the mixed and displacement-based formulations can be shown under certain circumstances, as demonstrated in \parencite{Malkus1978a, Noor1981}, the lifted Newton method arises naturally from the mixed formulation.